MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Consumption

 - Consumption is reset the first of each month.
-Copilot Credits are consumed when agents, agent flows, apps, or flows run AI Builder features.
+When agents, agent flows, apps, or flows run AI Builder features they use Copilot Credits.
 A billing rate table shows how many Copilot Credits each action consumes.
 - Similarly, AI Builder credits are used when AI Builder actions occur in apps and flows, and these AI Builder credits are available.
 A billing rate table shows how many AI Builder credits each action consumes.

 ### Monitoring

-- Copilot Credit and AI Builder credit consumption can be monitored so that the admin and maker can track consumption throughout each monthly cycle.
+- Copilot Credit and AI Builder credit consumption can be monitored so that admins and makers can track consumption throughout each monthly cycle.

 ### Overage